What is Centella Asiatica? Health Benefits, Uses, and Side Effects of Indian Pennywort

 Centella Asiatica Leaf

-Centella Asiatica A prostrate, faintly aromatic, stoloniferous perennial herb.
 The leaves are simple or of one blade, almost round or kidney-shaped, and yellowish green in color.
 The fruits are small, flat circular, and hard the fresh leaves have an aroma due to the presence of an oily matter called vellarine.

 The aroma is lost on drying the leaves, serval other substances have been isolated from the herb, including essential oil, fatty oil, sitosterol, tannin, and a resinous substance.

-2. Virya (Potency): It is cooling in nature (Sheeta Virya).
+2. Virya (Potency): It is cool in nature (Sheeta).

-3. Vipaka (Post-digestive taste): The post-digestive taste is sweet (Madhura Vipaka).
+3. Vipaka (Post-digestive taste): The post-digestive taste is sweet (Madhura).

-6. What are the Health Benefits and Uses of Indian Pennywort?
+5. Health Benefits and Uses

 The Indian Pennywort corrects the disordered process of nutrition, the processes by which organisms ingest, digest, absorb, utilize, and excretes food substances, and restores the normal functioning of the system.